ivy-llc/models/README.rst

 This repository houses a collection of popular machine learning models written in `Ivy <https://github.com/unifyai/ivy>`_.

 This means that each model is compatible with all of the backends that Ivy supports: PyTorch, TensorFlow, JAX and NumPy.
+This means that you can use these models as part of a working pipeline in any of the standard ML frameworks.
 The purpose of this repository is to provide reference Ivy implementations of models, and to give examples of how to write custom models in Ivy.

 You can check out our `demos <https://unify.ai/demos/#examples-and-demos>`_ to see these models in action.